Digital divide: An in-depth look at broadband access across central Arkansas

 The digital divide in Arkansas isn’t a straight line.
 It’s fluid, it’s largely urban-rural, and its days seem to be numbered as millions of dollars pour into the state to provide universal broadband access.

-Ed Kegley, vice president of Hillbilly Wireless, said the company received four grants, including those for the projects in Independence County.
-He said about 20 new customers have subscribed to the wireless service in the Oil Trough area, 30 to 40 in Cave City.
-Eventually he said, the company could sign up 3,000 to 4,000 subscribers in the two areas, about 70 percent in Cave City, which is larger.
-He said the company had apprised the mayors of the two towns of its rates but that no negotiation took place.
-The monthly fee is usually $59.99, in line with industry standards.

-But wait, there’s more: $6.2 million from the National Telecommunications and Information Administration’s State Broadband Initiative; $424 million from the FCC’s Rural Digital Opportunity Program, which aims to bring service to 388,000 Arkansans over the next decade; $635 million from the Agriculture Department’s ReConnect Program.
-“We don’t play any role in the expansion of these projects,” Porch said.
-“However, we do look to see what areas are awarded and do our best not to overbuild in these communities.”
+In addition to the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding discussed in the first part of this series, CARES funds flowed to education.

-CARES funds also flowed to school districts for virtual education during the COVID pandemic.
-Last summer, the state authorized at least $125 million, most of it in federal funds, to towns and school districts to prepare for virtual learning.
-Districts reported having spent at least $22 million.
-The money has been used for Chromebook laptop computers, personal protective equipment and hot spots, distributed to students who lack good internet access at home.
+The first round of funding provided $128.8 million to school districts and the state Education Department.
+The money has been used for Chromebook and laptop computers, personal protective equipment and hot spots, distributed to students who lack good internet access at home.
 State money and contributions from T-Mobile have also helped provide the hot spots.
-Some districts, including Clinton, have installed hot spots on buses, and students who still can’t get a good connection at home can hook onto wi-fi at schools and other sites.
+Some districts have installed hot spots on buses, and students who still can’t get a good connection at home can hook onto wifi at schools and other sites.
 “McDonald’s is still my best bet,” laughed Candace Williams, executive director of the Rural Community Alliance, an education advocacy group.
 She lives in Phillips County and has a child in the Marvell district.

-An unscientific survey of districts in the five counties found patterns.
-Initially, the percentage of virtual learners in several districts was in the high 20s, with the greatest share in the higher grades.
-That number has come down several percentage points, but that’s fluid, too.
-Generally, younger students have returned to class while some older ones have gone home to learn.
-The difference is motivation; it’s just generally more difficult for a younger child to focus without the presence of a teacher.
-And a parent who’s returned from a hard day’s work doesn’t always feel like spending several hours on virtual schoolwork.
+An unscientific survey of school districts in the five counties covered in this series – Faulkner, Pope, Van Buren, White and Independence – found patterns.
+Several school officials said that initially, the percentage of virtual learners was in the high 20s, with the greatest share in the upper grades.

+K.K.
+Bradshaw, assistant superintendent of the Conway school district, said that initially, about 35 percent of students were virtual learners.
+When school resumed Jan.
+4, that had dropped to 30.4 percent, heavily weighted toward upper-level students.
+At mid-month, that had diminished slightly, to 28 percent.

 Riverview Superintendent Stan Stratton seemed to speak for many when he said, “It’s been the most difficult year of my career, I think.”

-Note: Editor’s note: This is the second and final part of a series on broadband access.
-The Log Cabin Democrat and its sister newspapers in central Arkansas, along with freelancer Jay Brakefield, collaborated on this effort.